 Some of Jeff’s most notable accomplishments include the redevelopment of the former World Trade Center, the new terminal at Louis Armstrong New Orleans Airport, Lafitte Greenway linear park, the award-winning Resilient NOLA comprehensive resilience strategy, and the $141 million National Disaster Resilience Competition award, as well as the city’s historic riverfront revitalization projects, Bike Share program, green infrastructure program, and its first climate action plan.

 Previously, Jeff served as the Director of Planning for Concordia, where he directed community revitalization projects in the Bay area and Texas as well as the $2 Billion Schools Master Plan in New Orleans.
 Following the devastation from Hurricane Katrina, Jeff was appointed the Director of Community Planning for the Louisiana Recovery Authority, where he directed the state’s long-term recovery strategy.
 Jeff began his career working with community development organizations in New York City and Philadelphia.

-Jeff holds a bachelor’s degree from New York University, a master’s degree in city planning from the Massachusetts Institute of Technology, and is a graduate of the Achieving Excellence in Community Development program at Harvard University’s Kennedy School where he was a Ford Foundation Fellow.
+Jeff is also an adjunct faculty member at the Tulane University School of Architecture and a trustee of the Louisiana Children’s Museum in New Orleans.
+He holds a bachelor’s degree from New York University, a master’s degree in City Planning from the Massachusetts Institute of Technology, and is a graduate of the Achieving Excellence in Community Development program at Harvard University’s Kennedy School of Government, where he was a Ford Foundation Fellow.